 This page provides information about accessibility testing tools that can be helpful in detecting accessibility concerns on websites and web applications.
 We recommend you test against both Section 508 and WCAG 2.0 to ensure long-term conformance with accessibility guidelines and create the best experience for users of the site or application.

 To check the accessibility of sites, explore the free checkers and tools below:

 For a complete list of Web Evaluation checkers, explore the Web Accessibility Evaluation Tools List provided by W3C’s Web Accessibility Initiative.

 For information on how to check PDFs and other types of electronic documents, please visit our Creating Accessible Documents page.

 The Web accessibility evaluation checkers listed above can perform automated testing of the web pages and provides information about whether the accessibility guidelines are met and reports the issues.
 Automated testing needs to be combined with manual testing to complete the process for accessibility checking.
 Screen readers are programs used by people with visual impairments that provide an auditory representation of what is on the screen.
 Testing with a screen reader can help achieve manual testing.

 Our team can provide an accessibility evaluation of MU websites or web applications, and assist with how to create accessible web technologies.
-To request our services, please go to MyServices and complete the Web Accessibility Services request form.
+To request our services, complete the Web Accessibility Services request form.